OpenFreeEnergy/openfe/docs/guide/protocols/absolutesolvation.rst

 Partial annhilation scheme
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the :class:`.AbsoluteSolvationProtocol` the coulombic interactions of the molecule are fully turned off (annihilated).
+In the :class:`.AbsoluteSolvationProtocol` the Coulombic interactions of the molecule are fully turned off (annihilated).
-The Lennard-Jones interactions are instead decoupled, meaning the intermolecular interactions turned off, keeping the intramolecular Lennard-Jones interactions.
+The Lennard-Jones interactions are instead decoupled, meaning the *inter*molecular interactions are turned off, keeping the *intra*molecular Lennard-Jones interactions.

 The lambda schedule
 ~~~~~~~~~~~~~~~~~~~